Pharmaceutical Society of Australia: Events

 The Pharmaceutical Society of Australia runs an annual conference that attracts approximately 1000 delegates in June or July each year.
 The conference attracts significant attention for the stimulating debate and high quality education it offers each year.

 State-based conferences are held annually in some states.
 The most notable is the Victorian Pharmacy Conference in April each year, that is attended by approximately 200 to 300 pharmacists annually.
 It is run on the same weekend as the Victorian Pharmacy Student Conference.
 The state conferences allow local members to experience a large conference without having to travel interstate, while also providing an opportunity for the national conference organising committee to identify potential speakers.

 Publications

-The Australian Pharmacist is the society's peer reviewed journal that is published monthly in print, and began digital publication in 2017.
+The Australian Pharmacist is the society's peer-reviewed journal that is published monthly in print, and began digital publication in 2017.
 The journal includes news columns, professional updates, news, advice, research summaries and education articles.

 The Australian Pharmaceutical Formulary, the only compulsory text for Australian pharmacies, is compiled by the Pharmaceutical Society of Australia.

 The PSA leads writing professional practice guidance resources and the practice standards.

 Excellence awards

 The three excellence awards are announced at the annual conference each year.
-These awards recognise three practitioners for excellence in one or more of Pharmacy Practice Research, Pharmacy Practive Innovation, Pharmacy as a Community Service and Advancing Pharmacy Practice.
+These awards recognise three practitioners for excellence in one or more of Pharmacy Practice Research, Pharmacy Practice Innovation, Pharmacy as a Community Service and Advancing Pharmacy Practice.